hairi0226/2024-MACHINE-LEARNING-AND-PROGRAMMING-final-report/README.md

-# 2024-MACHINE-LEARNING-AND-PROGRAMMING-final-report
+# 2024-MACHINE-LEARNING-AND-PROGRAMMING-final-report(Jianghairi_2023324083)
-# Final Report: Enhancing the Performance of Speech-To-Text (STT) Models in the Medical Field Using Non-Medical Field Data
+# Final Report: Enhancing the Performance of Speech-To-Text (STT) Models in the Medical Field Using Non-Medical Field Data(11-A_group_task)

 ## 1. Introduction